Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 #### Idle state

 Initially, the control channel FSM is in the Idle state.
-Considering there is only one control channel FSM, hereafter, the control channel FSM will be shorted to BoQ FSM.

-In this state, BoQ FSM refuses all incoming BGP connections for this peer.
+In this state, the control channel FSM refuses all incoming BGP connections for this peer.
 No resources are allocated to the peer.
 In response to a ManualStart event (Event 1) or an AutomaticStart event (Event 3), the local system:

  - initializes all BGP resources for the peer connection,
  - sets ConnectRetryCounter to zero,